tonyfast/importable/readme.md

 Once __importable__ is loaded any notebook can be used as source.
-Literacy is a literate programming extension for the notebook [written with notebooks as source](https://github.com/tonyfast/literacy/blob/master/literacy/__init__.py#L1).
+For example, [literacy](https://github.com/tonyfast/literacy) is a literate programming extension for the notebook [written with notebooks as source](https://github.com/tonyfast/literacy/blob/master/literacy/__init__.py#L1).

 __importable__ works in Python 2 and 3, reloading only works in python 3.